adrian154/MCWebSocketPlugin/README.md

 A simple plugin I made for my Minecraft server.
 It exposes an API over WebSocket for monitoring and basic administration.
 I wrote it for a Discord bridge

+# Commands

+The configuration file can be safely reloaded using `/wsreload`.
+This command requires the permission node `mcwebsocket.reload`

 # API

 The plugin exposes a WebSocket on port 1738.
 All messages are transferred as JSON text.